eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

    *eProsima Fast DDS* defines a conservative default message size of 64kB, which roughly corresponds to TCP and UDP payload sizes.
-   If the topic data is bigger, it will automatically be be fragmented into several transport packets.
+   If the topic data is bigger, it will automatically be fragmented into several transport packets.

 .. warning::

    The loss of a fragment means the loss of the entire message.
-   This has most impact on |BEST_EFFORT_RELIABILITY_QOS-api| mode, where the message loss probability increases with the number of fragments
+   This has the most impact on |BEST_EFFORT_RELIABILITY_QOS-api| mode, where the message loss probability increases with the number of fragments